 “For the things we have to learn before we can do them, we learn by doing them” - Aristotle

-The animation, visual effects and gaming industries in India are rapidly expanding.
+The visual effects and gaming industries in India are rapidly expanding.
 A key feature of this is a gradual rise in production of original content produced within the country.
 There has also been an expansion of regional and multilingual content.
 Along with a significant flow of outsourced work from foreign productions, these industries are opening up innumerable job opportunities.
 There is a demand for highly skilled qualified talent that merges technical and artistic skills.
 The content being produced for local and international consumption now requires a broader pool of talent with expanding job profiles.
-Individuals with good technical abilities should also have a broad understanding of related fields, the full scope of these industries and their future possibilities.
+Individuals with good technical abilities should also have a broad understanding of related fields, intricacies of these industries and future possibilities.

 The three years of this course align with the Levels 5,6 and 7 of NSQF guidelines and creates skilled employees for the Media and Entertainment sector.

 Srishti offers a 3-year undergraduate technical course in Digital Media Production.
 It is designed to provide a good balance between focused skill building, collaborative learning through projects, apprenticeship and exposure to related fields.
 The course encourages individual approaches to learning and skill enhancement and exploration of unique contexts.
 Srishti intends to develop talented and enterprising individuals for a changing and diverse environment of the industry.
 Digital media production offers specializations in Visual Effects and Game Design.

 Bootcamps foster accelerated learning of concepts, skills and technologies that are directly linked to either employable, entrepreneurial or livelihood based skills.
 Working through immersion, with a focus on hands-on problem solving and peer learning rather than instruction, capabilities and competences are created through real experiences and not classroom based exercises.